Zantier/advent-of-code-2021/README.md

 cargo run <input.txt
 ```

-For each day, if I have a solution in haskell, it can probably be run with:
+If I have a solution in haskell, it can probably be run with:
 ```
 runghc src/main.hs <input.txt